scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 eat until later around 5 when I had some shepherds pie at an Irish pub before going to see Guardians of the Galaxy 2.

+### Day 328

+Soylent for both lunch and dinner.
+Though I supplemented my lunch with half a sandwich and some soup in order to make up for only getting half of it since I was drinking my leftover soylent from Friday.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/